isomerpages/moe-chungchenghighyis/_academic-development/Department/Information Communication Technology.md

 MOE uses the CW framework to develop the child’s instinct to protect and empower him to take responsibility for his own well-being in cyberspace.
 The three principles, ‘Respect for Self and Others’, ‘Safe and Responsible Use’ and ‘Positive Peer Influence’ when adhered to will anchor a child’s well-being in cyberspace as he will then be able to make careful and well-considered decisions.

-For more information, please click on the link.
+For more information, please click [here](https://www.ictconnection.moe.edu.sg/cyber-wellness/for-parents).  - broken link

 ### Media Literacy Council (MLC)